hacksu/How-To-Python/README.md

 You may have noticed that we have now written a computer program.
 It outputs the words "Hello, World" into the command line in which it was run.
 The word "print" in computer programming actually means "output this text to the command line;" it used to involve printers, but since then, screens have been invented.
 The punctuation requirements here are pretty specific: you have to have the word "print", an open parenthesis, a quotation mark, some text, a closing quotation mark, and a closing parenthesis.
 All of this punctuation is part of an understandable system: I promise.
 And now we can start to pull it apart and understand how it works.

 We've technically written a computer program, but it's not a very impressive one.
-I don't want to write a program to output some text to the command line; I want to write a program to keep track of my collection of gamer mice.
-To do that, I'm going to create my first variable.
+Let's assume, for the sake of argument, that I have a large collection of gamer mice.
+It is so large that I need to be able to store them in a computer program and then search through them.
+A lot of computer programs, like inventory systems or library catalogs, basically exist just to store items and search through them.

+To start storing mice in my program, I'm going to create my first variable.
 You're probably vaguely familiar with the concept of variables from algebra.
 In programming, we don't really solve for them, we use them in a very straightforward way: we pick a variable name, like "mouse", and we store some data under it.

 ```python
 mouse = "Logitech G502 HERO SE"